CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.September 2017

 The first 67 doublings or notations.
 Prior to the Big Board-little universe project, we found no discussions or articles about the first 67 notations, i.e. the Planck scale to the CERN-scale.
 If the concept of continuity means anything at all, there should be a bridge between the two.
-The most simple, logical bridge would be constructed using base-2.
+A most-simple, logical bridge could be constructed using base-2.
 Perhaps it is purely mathematical.
 There can be no manifestation of physicality.
-So, in that light, among our more speculative postulations is the concept of the long-disputed dark energy making up approximately 68% of the total energy in the universe) will never be measured by standard processes today which are just below the 67th notation.
+So, in that light, among our more speculative postulations is the concept of the long-disputed dark energy (perhaps 68% of the total energy in the universe) will never be measured by standard processes today which are just below the 67th notation.

 Quantum fluctuations.
 If that which cannot be measured by standard processes today is dark energy, perhaps David Bohm described it best in 1957 (Causality & Chance in Modern Physics pages 163-164): “Thus, in the last century only mechanical, chemical, thermal, electrical, luminous, and gravitational energy were known.
 Now, we know of nuclear energy, which constitute a much larger reservoir.
 But the infinite substructure of matter very probably contains energies that are as far beyond nuclear energies as nuclear energies are beyond chemical energies.
 Indeed, there is already some evidence in favour of this idea.
 Thus, if one computes the “zero point” energy due to quantum-mechanical fluctuations on even one cubic centimetre of space, one comes out with something of the order of 1038 ergs, which is equal to that which would be liberated by fission of about 1010 tons of uranium.”